• Home

 The types of retirement homes include

-• Adult Communities: these are intended for seniors over age 50, who are looking for a community to socialize and engage in planned events and other organized activities.
+• Adult Communities: these are intended for seniors over age 50, who are looking for senior care facilities to socialize and engage in planned events and other organized activities, in addition to different levels of assistance as needed.

 • Independent living retirement homes: these communities are for seniors who are still living at home, but want to get away from daily household work.
 They are meant for seniors who are still fully needed in their domestic life but need added support to continue living independently.